 Learning a new skill and saving money?
 It’s a win-win!
 Think about the skills that will be most useful to you, not just right now, but in the future too.
 Learning to stitch will mean you can keep wearing your favourite trousers, rather than buying a new pair.
 Or if you like to think of yourself as a coffee connoisseur, why don’t you learn to make a proper coffee at home rather than hitting up Starbucks.
 Or if you spend more on getting your nails done than you care to admit, why not invest in a gel nail lamp and do it yourself.

 In addition to learning money-saving skills, you should drop money-draining habits.
 That could be smoking, drinking, takeaways or any other vice.

 12. Sell Your Old Stuff

 Sometimes, your savings are looking straight at you.
 Over the years, you’ve probably ended up with a whole lot of stuff that you don’t really need.
 Now is the perfect time to sell them and give your savings a boost.
-Unwanted furniture could be sold on Facebook marketplace, clothes could go on Depop, and you could sell any unwanted games, figurines and lego to us here at WeBuyGames.
+Unwanted furniture could be sold on Facebook marketplace, clothes could go on Depop, and you could sell any unwanted games and figurines to us here at WeBuyGames.
 Got LEGO® to sell?
 WeBuyBricks offer competitive prices on your unwanted LEGO®.

 13. Fill In Surveys